Gun Violence Reduction

 - Enable outreach prevention

 “It is critical for police and community to work together to address gun violence because police are only one spoke in the wheel of public safety.
 We are all responsible for creating a safer community.
-The Hear Foundation will provide not only a forum for the people of Pittsburgh and police to identify issues and develop solutions, but also a funding stream to initiate pilot programs that others can’t or have chosen not to fund.”
+The Hear Foundation provides not only a forum for the people of Pittsburgh and police to identify issues and develop solutions, but also a funding stream to initiate pilot programs that others can’t or have chosen not to fund.”

 Christopher Ragland, Police Commander, Pittsburgh Bureau of Police